Akshita-Saini/ratatouille/content.md

 ### Ratataouille Features

-Eat organic always!: Our subscriptions cover you for the whole year.
+Eat organic always: Our subscriptions cover you for the whole year.

 Plan healthy meals!: You can use our nutritionist services to plan your healthy meals and monthy requirements completely for free!